HVLepage/cavep-unah/_posts/2026-3-31-March-2026Fieldwork.markdown

 ## Students in the field / Estudiantes en el campo

 UNAH staff and students went in to the field on several days to collect water samples as well as water quality and water channel characteristic data at each site.
 This data will be used to establish a water quality database which UNAH can continue to develop.
 Despite being on holiday, there were plenty of student volunteers to participate in the trips.
-These trips are often the students first detailed experience of collecting detailed environmental data and samples in the field.
-/ Docentes y estudiantes de la UNAH salieron al campo durante varios días para recoger muestras de agua, así como datos sobre la calidad del agua y las características de los canales en cada sitio.
+These trips are often the students first detailed experience of collecting detailed environmental data and samples in the field / Docentes y estudiantes de la UNAH salieron al campo durante varios días para recoger muestras de agua, así como datos sobre la calidad del agua y las características de los canales en cada sitio.
 Estos datos se utilizarán para crear una base de datos sobre la calidad del agua que la UNAH podrá seguir desarrollando.
 A pesar de estar de vacaciones, hubo muchos estudiantes voluntarios que participaron en las salidas.
 Estos viajes suelen ser la primera experiencia concreta que tienen los estudiantes en la recopilación de datos medioambientales detallados y la toma de muestras sobre el campo.

 ![March2026Fieldwork](/assets/posts/3.26Field1.JPG)